 Upload your own logo, choose your own colors, and completely personalize your attendees' experience to fit your brand.
 In many ways, the Spaces feature set allows you to transform the Guidebook Branded App into your Branded App.
-Changes to spaces also update in real time, just be sure to click "Submit!"
+Changes to spaces also update in real-time, just be sure to click Submit.

 Let’s stroll through each phase of the space/app building process.
-You can watch the video below, or read on for a text walkthrough!
+You can watch the video below, or read on for a text walkthrough.

 To get started, click on the space or app in your Builder Home dashboard (you may need to switch accounts near the top right depending on what space/app you are building).
-You will be taken to the Space Dashboard which is the central hub for all things space or app related.
-This will also be the place to visit when you are ready to submit your app to the stores!
+You will be taken to the Branding Dashboard which is the central hub for all things space or app related.
+This will also be the place to visit when you are ready to submit your app to the stores.

-Time for the fun part - setting up your color scheme!
+Time for the fun part—setting up your color scheme.
 Let's take a closer look.

 - There are 6 basic colors in each app theme

 - You can adjust these to your liking